yezyilomo/dictfier/README.md

 **What about instance methods or callable object fields?**

 Well we've got good news for that, **dictfier** can use callables which return values as fields, It's very simple, you just have to pass "call_callable=True" as a keyword argument to dictfy function and add your callable field to a query.
-Eg
+E.g.

 ```python
 import dictfier